Last updated on May 5, 2026

 The difference between Kozilek, the Great Distortion and Kozilek, Butcher of Truth is that the latter always provides you with the same number of cards, and it's the cheapest of two.
 Like the other Kozilek, the Butcher can also be used as your commander.

-The number of sequences you can craft with Treasure Map is absurd.
+You can craft some clever lines with Treasure Map.
 Not only does it improve your draws, it also ramps you and draws you a card when you need it for just a Treasure token.
 This card is a perfect fit if you happen to have a deck that can create multiple Treasure tokens.

 This one may look similar to the other group hug effects, but trust me when I tell you that Memory Jar is in a league of its own.

 Fun fact: Memory Jar is restricted in Vintage and banned in Legacy.
-This alone is a sign of how powerful this card is.
+That alone is a sign of how powerful this card is.

 Getting to pay 10 mana to draw four cards (and gain 4 life) may seem excessive at first glance.
 But getting to pay that cost over the course of several turns and being able to scry every turn is why Mazemind Tome is so high on the list.